ollama/ollama/llama/README.md

 # `llama`

+> Note: this package is not used in Ollama yet.
+For now, see the [`llm`](https://github.com/ollama/ollama/tree/main/llm) package.

 This package integrates the [llama.cpp](https://github.com/ggerganov/llama.cpp) library as a Go package and makes it easy to build it with tags for different CPU and GPU processors.

 Supported: